The style and features of the Skye template family.

 - Branding elements (site title, logo, and tagline) in the middle

 - Shopping cart, search bar icon, and built-in social icons on the right

 As you scroll down, the header remains as a fixed transparent overlay over your site’s content.
-To add a solid color behind the header on scroll, check the Header Background When Scrolled tweak in Site, then use Header Background Color to set the color.
+To add a solid color behind the header on scroll, check the Header background when Scrolled tweak under Site, then use Header background color to set the color.